Skip to main content

 Neem compounds may help regulate liver enzymes involved in glucose metabolism, which may help normalise hepatic glucose output and glycogen storage.
 Because the liver plays a central role in blood sugar balance, healthier enzyme activity here contributes to more stable glucose levels throughout the day.

-Waheed, A. et al., University of Karachi - J Ethnopharmacol, 2006
+Waheed, A. et al., University of Karachi - Pakistan J Pharm Sci, 2006

 Modern research has explored several areas where Neem may offer meaningful support.
 Each benefit below is linked to relevant scientific literature.

-- Mukherjee, P.K. et al., Jadavpur University, Kolkata - Journal of Ethnopharmacology, 2004 (PMID: 15380695)
+- Mukherjee, P.K. et al., Jadavpur University, Kolkata - Journal of Ethnopharmacology, 2006 (PMID: 16678368)

 The research summaries below are for informational purposes only and do not constitute medical advice.
 Diabec is a food supplement, not a medicine.
 Consult your healthcare provider before use.